mnr/CodeClinicR/2_CodeClinic_ImageAnalysis/README.md

 Here’s the challenge; given two images, determine if one image is a subset of the other image.

-Then, show two images side by side, one image moves over another to show it is NOT a crop

 We’ll assume they are both jpeg files, that the resolution is the same as well as the bit depth.

-We’ve provided a set of images - the program should return a table showing which images are cropped versions of other images.

-Perhaps you want to pause and create a solution of your own.
-How would you solve the problem?
-In the next videos, I’ll show you how I solved this challenge.